 I am quite sure that you have heard that ISO 14001 has an updated version, available now.
-So after 11 years (yes it’s been that long!) of getting used to the present requirements it’s all change again.
+So after years of getting used to the present requirements it’s all change again.
 As I said in a previous blog most of us don’t like change so I am sure many people will be asking lots of questions starting with when, what and why.
 In this blog I will try to answer some of the questions and hopefully allay any fears that may surround the coming update.
 Having been involved with QHSE for over 25 years I have seen huge changes to environmental management and both company’s and the public’s interpretation of environmental management and the environment on the whole.

 When will ISO 14001 be available?

 - A final version of ISO 14001: 2015 is now available to purchase from BSI.